leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 All of these systems can integrate with grocery delivery software.

 That means you can take a holistic approach to your delivery.
 And manage everything from one central platform.

-Find out whether it’s better to centralize or not to centralize delivery operations.

 ### Coordinated pick-up & drop-off